ben-spector-cc/lesson-template/lesson/outline-template.md

 1. Checkpoint one
 2. Checkpoint two

-#### What is the purpose of these checkpoints?

-Briefly explain what the checkpoints will test learners of.

 ### What would you like to have in the workspace for this exercise?
 Share your plan below.